- Category: Archery

 While scouting saw this bull which had begun to rub off velvet Found deadhead while waiting for Carson

 When I got there, Carson was grinning from ear to ear!
 He couldn’t wait to tell me his story and it went something like this.
 At first light, Carson spotted a buck as it crested the ridge and stopped; skylined at the top of a steep mountainous hillside.
 Worried that if he attempted to sneak directly toward the deer he might push the buck right back down the steep face never to see it again.
 So he decided to loop around and attempt a quiet-as-possible approach across the rocky plateau from the north.
-It didn’t take too long for him to make the hike, so it isn’t surprising that his heart sank as he peered over the small rocky outcropping only to find the deer had disappeared.
+It didn’t take too long for him to make the hike, so it's not surprising that his heart sank as he peered over the small rocky outcropping only to find the deer had disappeared.
 And since the deer would have to have crossed quite a large open expanse of ground before finding cover, Carson figured the buck had turned back and headed down the steep face of the heavily tree covered hillside.

 Found these bucks a little later in the season Too bad Carson couldn't have had a chance at these

 After spending 30 minutes searching for the buck, Carson was convinced that the buck was gone for good.
 Feeling bummed out and semi-defeated, Carson started back down the mountain from where he had come.
 He had only gone a couple hundred yards when he entered into an area with a bunch of mostly smaller pine trees, 5 – 10 feet in height.
 As he glanced over to his right, there standing amongst the scrub pines was the 3 point buck he had been pursuing!
-Stunned by its presence, he quickly nocked an arrow and still managed to get off a shot before the buck could take a step.
-The buck had been standing up to his belly within the scrub pines that grow along the ground which looked more like bushes than pines, so Carson vision was slightly obscured.
+Stunned by its presence, he quickly nocked an arrow and managed to get off a shot before the buck could take a step.
+The buck had been standing up to his belly within the scrub pines that grow along the ground which look more like bushes than pines, so Carson's vision was slightly obscured.
 Even though the buck lept into the air as if it were hit, Carson still wasn’t 100% sure of his shot.
 The buck quickly darted into a small thicket of short pine trees.
 Carson briskly circled the pines and found the buck standing 40 yards away amongst the trees.
 With an arrow already nocked he let another arrow fly which most definitely hit its mark.
 Even though Carson was sure he had just made a great hit on the buck, he waited almost an hour before going to look for his arrow and that of course is when he spotted the buck, down 10 yards away!

 Opening morning, Carson couldn't be more excited with his archery buck!